 If a pupil’s needs are more complex, an assessment of their needs may be undertaken by the Local Education Authority and if necessary an Education Health Care Plan (EHCP) created for the child.
 This is developed in collaboration with the child, parents and other relevant professionals.

 Further details of the school’s criteria for assessing pupils’ additional needs are available in our SEND policy.

 How will Dedham C of E Primary School support my child and match the curriculum to my child’s needs?

-We currently employ two Higher Level Teaching Assistants (HLTAs) who support in class, lead interventions and work with individual pupils.
+We currently employ two Higher Level Teaching Assistants (HLTAs) who support in classes, lead interventions and work with individual pupils.
 Each class teacher is supported every morning when the learning focus is Literacy and Maths by a teaching assistant.
-In addition in the afternoon some teaching assistants run interventions in English and Maths and support in classes.
+In the afternoon, teaching assistants run interventions for groups and individuals.

-Pupils will be supported in achieving the outcomes on their Action Plan by their teacher, teaching assistant, special resources and other additional adults.
+Pupils will be supported to achieve the outcomes on their Action Plan by their teacher, teaching assistant, special resources and their parents.
 Support from outside the school may be requested if necessary.
-Each term progress towards the outcomes will be reviewed at a meeting with the SENCO, parents, pupil and teacher.
-New outcomes will be agreed together when necessary.
+Each term progress towards the outcomes will be reviewed at a meeting with the SENDCo, parents, pupil and teacher.

 The school has a range of intervention strategies available to support children who are falling behind age appropriate expectations.
 These can include the organisation of teaching staff, teaching assistants, resources and evidence-based interventions.